kieler/ptbrowser/README.md

 * Ports are not restricted to be either input ports or output ports: they can be both.
 As a consequence, links are undirected and can transport data in both directions.
 * Models have a director that defines the model of computation used to execute the model.
 In fact, if an actor in turn has another model inside it, that model, too, has a director.
 One of the research goals of the Ptolemy project is to find out how different models of computation can be composed.
 * All edges are part of relations.
 A relation is a set of edges that are treated as a hyperedge: an edge that connects not two, but arbitrarily many ports.

+The key to the Ptolemy Browser is that visualizations are created on-demand as one browses through the Ptolemy Models.
+The project is based on research effort at Kiel University which has found its way into the following papers, among others:

+* Christian Schneider and Miro Spönemann and Reinhard von Hanxleden.
+[Just Model! – Putting Automatic Synthesis of Node-Link-Diagrams into Practice](https://rtsys.informatik.uni-kiel.de/~biblio/downloads/papers/vlhcc13.pdf).
+In Proceedings of the IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC ’13), page 75–82, San Jose, CA, USA, September 2013.
+* Christoph Daniel Schulze and Miro Spönemann and Reinhard von Hanxleden.
+[Drawing Layered Graphs with Port Constraints](https://rtsys.informatik.uni-kiel.de/~biblio/downloads/papers/jvlc13.pdf).
+Journal of Visual Languages and Computing, Special Issue on Diagram Aesthetics and Layout, 25(2):89–106, 2014.

 ## KLighD Visualization